test-IO/cirro-guides/src/pages/docs/features/authentication.md

 You start the OAuth2 flow by redirecting the user to the Cirro OAuth2 endpoint.
 The user will be asked to sign in to Cirro and - only the first time - approve sharing their profile information with your Space.
 After the user has approved, Cirro will redirect the user back to your Space with an authorization code.
 Your Space can then exchange this code for an access token.

 Using the access token, you can finally [access the users profile information](https://api-docs.cirro.io/docs/users/me).

+## Authentication methods

+Cirro supports the following authentication methods for users:

+- **Email and password**: Users can sign up and sign in using their email address and a password.
+- **EPAM SSO**: Users from EPAM can sign in using their EPAM credentials.
+- **LinkedIn**: Users can sign in using their LinkedIn account.
+- **Google OAuth2**: Users can sign in using their Google account.
+- **Okta SSO**: Users can sign in using [their company's Okta account](/docs/features/okta_configuration_guide).
+- **Sign in with Apple (available on Safari only)**: Users can sign in using their Apple ID.